WarlightProgramming/cslbot/COMMANDS.md

 of the machine on which cslbot runs (US Eastern).
 When in doubt, leave some room or just use **ALLOW JOINING** and a formula.

+#### JOIN PERIOD END

-**JOIN PERIOD END**: The time at which join requests are no longer accepted.
+The time at which join requests are no longer accepted.

 *Sample Args*: "2015-04-12 10:00:00", "2017-01-01 00:00:00"